antonio59/vite-aafairshare/docs/DEPLOYMENT_STRATEGY.md

 ## Monitoring and Alerting

-- Firebase Performance Monitoring for application performance
-- Firebase Crashlytics for error reporting
-- Firebase Analytics for user behavior
+- Supabase logs and analytics for application performance and user behavior
 - Custom Slack/email alerts for critical issues